 According to companies like Fortinet, there are a variety of security types like firewalls, antivirus, and intrusion detection systems.
 And you can further complicate your system security with other devices like encryption keys and network access.

 One important thing to remember is that a security level can be different on different computers.
 This doesn’t mean you should not change your network security because your computer is not a computer from a different country.
 All you need to do is determine what level of security is best for your data, your company, and your employees.
+Internet providers like EATEL Business internet can add a layer of security to your network.

 Learn more about setting and maintaining your network security at our How to Manage Your Network Security post.